Opetushallitus/ataru/README.md

 ### Backend & browser tests

-Tests require a special database, a special Redis and a special SSHD.
+Tests require a special database, a special Redis and a special FTPS server.
 Here is an example of running those with Docker:

 ```
 docker run -d --name ataru-test-db -p 5433:5432 -e POSTGRES_DB=ataru-test -e POSTGRES_PASSWORD=oph -e POSTGRES_USER=oph ataru-test-db
 docker run --name ataru-test-redis -p 6380:6379 -d redis
-docker run --rm -d --name ataru-test-sshd -p 2222:22 ataru-test-sshd
+docker run -d --name ataru-test-ftpd -p 2221:21 -p 30000-30009:30000-30009 ataru-test-ftpd
 ```

-For Travis CI the ataru-test-db and ataru-test-sshd images have to be available as `190073735177.dkr.ecr.eu-west-1.amazonaws.com/utility/hiekkalaatikko:ataru-test-postgres` and `190073735177.dkr.ecr.eu-west-1.amazonaws.com/utility/hiekkalaatikko:ataru-test-sshd`.
+For Travis CI the ataru-test-db and ataru-test-ftpd images have to be available as `190073735177.dkr.ecr.eu-west-1.amazonaws.com/utility/hiekkalaatikko:ataru-test-postgres` and `190073735177.dkr.ecr.eu-west-1.amazonaws.com/utility/hiekkalaatikko:ataru-test-ftpd`.
 To make that happen, first login by executing the output of:

 ```